A more Democratic Model for Political Elections

-With these elections now behind us, this article explores how the application of principled negotiations—which emphasize mutual gains, objective criteria, and effective communication—could have ensured a fairer and more transparent process and outcome.
-For instance, these principles could be implemented by creating bipartisan committees to oversee debates, employing neutral facilitators to mediate between opposing parties, and utilizing advanced negotiation technologies to facilitate optimized consensus outcomes.
+The US 2024 elections have given us a lot to think about.
+Entrenched political divisions have led most voters to align strictly along party lines.
+This article explores how the application of principled negotiations—which emphasize mutual gains, objective criteria, and effective communication—could ensure a fairer, more transparent process and outcome.
+These principles could be applied through bipartisan committees to oversee debates, neutral facilitators to mediate between opposing parties, and advanced negotiation technologies to help reach optimized consensus.

 Challenges of the Current System